-The Multifunction Gauge (Analog/digital) is located on the steering column.
+The multifunction gauge (analog/digital) is located on the steering column.

-The Multifunction Gauge (Analog/digital) is comprised of a digital gauge and two analog gauges (speedometer and tachometer).
+It is comprised of a digital gauge and two analog gauges (speedometer and tachometer).

 The engine temperature and fuel level bar graphs are comprised in the digital gauge.

 The indicators lamps are comprised in both analog gauges.